sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Union Distinct
 ----------------------------------------

-Below is a sample workflow which contains ``Union Distinct`` processor in Fire Insights.
+Below is a sample workflow which contains ``Union Distinct`` processor in Sparkflows.
 It demonstrates the usage of ``Union Distinct`` node to join two datasets.

 It does the following processing of data: